willianantunes/hangman-ruby-playground/README.md

 ## Running the project

+With Docker just issue the following:

+    docker-compose up app

-At the root folder, execute the following:
+Or at the root folder, given you loaded `.env.development` into your current environment, execute the following:

     bundler install